MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-essentials.md

 ## Step 5.
 Activate the user upgrade notification
 *(About one week before the upgrade)*

 Maintain upgrade momentum by enabling the user upgrade notification via the admin portal, providing a visual alert in the Skype for Business client that Skype for Business is becoming Teams.
-Note: For eligible tenants, Microsoft can also activate this on your behalf.

 **Resources:**